jayudit/Interactive-Lab-Hub/Lab 6/README.md

 # Little Interactions Everywhere

+My raspberry Pi stopped working suddenly so I am planning on dropping this lab.

 ## Prep

 1. Pull the new changes from the class interactive-lab-hub.
 (You should be familiar with this already!)